Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Some whole life insurance policies pay annual dividends.
 When you are planning for retirement, you will want to consider how you will generate retirement income during that time.
 One option is to reinvest your insurance policy dividends into the policy to accumulate cash value more quickly.
 Alternatively, you can use the money to buy more coverage or pay off a part or all of your premium.

-Whole life insurance is more expensive than term life insurance.
-How much more?
-Well, you may have to pay anywhere between five to 15 times more than term life insurance for the same amount of coverage.
+Well, to quote a ballpark figure, you may have to pay anywhere between five to 15 times more than term life insurance for the same amount of coverage.
+You can get a more accurate quote with our life insurance calculator here.

 Investing in permanent life insurance is heavy on the pocket for two reasons.
 One, it always pays the total life insurance benefit — of course, provided you pay premiums — since there’s no expiry date.
 Two, it includes a savings component.

 Here is a sample of monthly whole life rates for a 40-year old, non-smoker based on a Standard health rating.
-This coverage is for monthly premium rates for life policies offered by Dundas Life from our partner company Assumption Life.
+This coverage is for monthly premium rates for life policies offered by Dundas Life insurance advisors from our partner insurance company Assumption Life.

-Life insurance premiums are always unique to the insured.
+Life insurance costs are always unique to the insured.
 How much you will pay for coverage depends on many factors, such as:

 Age